Shipping Hazardous Materials

 Security Plans: Hazardous Materials Regulations (HMR) dictate that each hazmat employer that is subject to the security plan requirements must establish and implement a security plan and train their HAZMAT employees on the plan.

 Shipping Papers: Shippers must create documents for the purpose of communicating that the shipment contents are hazardous.
 These documents must include a proper description of the hazardous materials that comply with the regulatory requirements.
 They must include details like proper shipping name, hazard class, identification number, and packaging group.
-Carriers are prohibited from transporting HAZMAT without properly prepared shipping documents.
+Carriers must not transport HAZMAT without properly preparing shipping documents.

-Emergency Response Phone Number and Information: An emergency response phone number must be included on the shipping papers.
-This number must be always monitored while the material is being transported.
-The number is required to be for a person who has knowledge of the hazardous materials being shipped and the proper emergency response procedures.
+Emergency Response Phone Number and Information: Include an emergency response phone number on the shipping papers.
+Ensure continuous monitoring of this number throughout the material’s transportation.
+The number must connect to a person knowledgeable about the hazardous materials being shipped and the appropriate emergency response procedures.
 If the contact person does not have this knowledge, they need to have immediate access to a person that possesses this knowledge.
 It’s important to note that the person who signs the shipping papers should be the individual most familiar with the shipment.

 Shipper Responsibilities Shared with Carriers